Children's Online Privacy Protection Act

 // Inside the Regulation

 COPPA establishes a framework of notice, consent, and data protection requirements for operators collecting personal information from children under 13.
-The rule defines covered information broadly and imposes strict obligations on data handling.
+The 2025 final rule amendments strengthen these requirements and expand the definition of covered information.

 Covered Information